curl/curl/docs/INTERNALS.md

   the DO action internally.
 If the DO is not enough and things need to be kept getting done for the entire DO sequence to complete, `->doing` is then usually also provided.
-Each protocol that needs to do multiple commands or similar for do/doing need to implement their own state machines (see SCP, SFTP, FTP).
-Some protocols (only FTP and only due to historical reasons) has a separate piece of the DO state called `DO_MORE`.
+Each protocol that needs to do multiple commands or similar for do/doing needs to implement their own state machines (see SCP, SFTP, FTP).
+Some protocols (only FTP and only due to historical reasons) have a separate piece of the DO state called `DO_MORE`.

   `->doing` keeps getting called while issuing the transfer request command(s)